-- Before 1981, tax depreciation methods closely resembled financial accounting methods which required businesses to determine "Salvage Values" and "Useful Lives" - In 1981, ACRS Accelerated Cost Recovery System was introduced to depreciate assets over predetermined, fixed recovery periods - Today, businesses calculate their tax depreciation using the MACRS - Modified Accelerated Cost Recovery System - which is pronounced "makers" by tax accountants
+- Before 1981, tax depreciation methods closely resembled financial accounting methods which required businesses to determine "salvage values" and "useful lives" - In 1981, Accelerated Cost Recovery System (ACRS) was introduced to depreciate assets over predetermined, fixed recovery periods - Today, businesses calculate their tax depreciation using the Modified Accelerated Cost Recovery System (MACRS), which is pronounced "makers" by tax accountants

-- To compute MACRS depreciation for an asset, following are to be known - asset's original cost, - applicable depreciation method, - asset's recovery period (or depreciable "life"), - applicable depreciation convention (depreciation deductible in the year of acquisition and the year of disposition)
+- To compute MACRS depreciation for an asset, the following need to be known: - Asset's original cost - Applicable depreciation method - Asset's recovery period (or depreciable "life") - Applicable depreciation convention (depreciation deductible in the year of acquisition and the year of disposition)

-- Personal Property Depreciation - Includes all tangible property such as computers, automobiles, furniture, machinery and equipment, other than real property - Personal property (not real property) and personal use property (used for personal purposes) not the same
+- Personal Property Depreciation - Includes all tangible property such as computers, automobiles, furniture, machinery, and equipment, other than real property - Personal property (not real property) and personal-use property (used for personal purposes) not the same

 - Depreciation Method

 - Three acceptable methods for depreciating personal property

 - 200 percent (double) declining balance

 - 150 percent declining balance

-- straight-line
+- Straight-line

-- Depreciation Recovery Period - For financial accounting purposes an assets recovery period (depreciable life) is based on its taxpayer-determined estimated useful life - For tax purposes, an assets recovery period is predetermined by IRS in the Rev. Proc.
-87-56 which helps payers to categorize each of their assets based upon the property's description
+- Depreciation Recovery Period - For financial accounting purposes, an asset's recovery period (depreciable life) is based on its taxpayer-determined estimated useful life - For tax purposes, an asset's recovery period is predetermined by IRS in Rev. Proc.
+87-56, which helps taxpayers categorize each of their assets based upon the property's description

-Once the business has determined the appropriate categories for its assets, it can use the Revenue Procedure to identify the recovery period for all assets in a particular category
+Once the business has determined the appropriate categories for its assets, it can use the revenue procedure to identify the recovery period for all assets in a particular category